jchristopher/attachments/README.md

 Version 3 is a **major** rewrite.
 While I've taken precautions in ensuring you won't lose any saved data it is important to back up your databse prior to upgrading in case something goes wrong.
 This version is a complete rewrite so all legacy data will be left in place, but a migration must take place to match the new data storage model and workflow.

 ## Usage

+Attachments is based on *instances* which correlate directly with the meta boxes that appear on edit screens of Posts, Pages, and Custom Post Types.
+By default Attachments ships with a single meta box that appears *only on Posts and Pages*.
+It has two fields: one for Title and one for Caption.
+If you would like to disable or customize the default instance, or you'd like to create additional instances with custom fields for different post types, please see [Setting Up Instances](#setting-up-instances).

 ### Disable Settings Screen